 The impact surface was prepared by mixing equal parts of clay and sand with enough water to have the consistency of bricklayer's mortar.
 The surface was covered with a thin layer of colored sand to enhance contrast.
 Figure 5 shows an inclined conical impact cavity made by an ice projectile fired with a slingshot.
 Viewed from the top, the conical impact cavity has an elliptical shape with raised rims.

 Topographic relaxation decreases the depth of the impact cavity from the bottom up.
 This process is accelerated by shaking the container.
-The elliptical shape of the cavity is deformed while the container is inclined as shown on Figure 6.
+The elliptical shape of the cavity is deformed by the downhill flow while the container is inclined as shown on Figure 6.

 The target material flows from higher elevation to lower elevation while the depth of the impact cavity is reduced by gravitational forces.
 The resulting shape in Figure 7 is a distorted ellipse with a portion modified by the flow of surface material.
 The following image shows the extent of the deformation from an elliptical shape.

 The experiment demonstrates that the proposed mechanism of bay deformation by soil movement from higher ground to lower ground is plausible.
 Viscous relaxation driven by gravity decreases the depth of impact cavities made on viscous ground, and the cavities can undergo further modifications by lateral movement of the terrain on inclined surfaces.
 Figure 8 shows a distortion analogous to Figure 4.
 Ground movement can shift the position of a bay, and the final shape of the bay depends on the direction of the mud flow and the relative motion of the deeper and shallower layers of the terrain.
 In general, it is necessary to take into consideration the characteristics of the terrain in order to understand the shapes of the Carolina Bays.